-Year one Unit 2 Listening, Reading and Writing 35% (2hrs 30 mins)
+Year one Unit 2 Listening, Reading and Writing 35% (2hrs 30 minutes)

-Year two Unit 3 Speaking 17.5% (11-13minutes)
+Year two Unit 3 Speaking 17.5% (11-13 minutes)

-Year two Unit 4 Writing 32.5% (2hrs 30 mins)
+Year two Unit 4 Writing 32.5% (2hrs 30 minutes)

 Your progress will also be assessed on a regular basis through set pieces of homework as well as vocabulary and grammar tests.